Image

 Counterfeit Campaigns

-How to Spot and React to Social Media Scams
+How to Spot and Respond to Social Media Threats

 It can be difficult to recognize social media scams, and even harder to take down threat actors.
 This means security awareness training and related prevention tactics are key to your defense strategy.